j-d-carmichael/quilk/README.md

 ### Last commit
+You can now use a json file or js module returning a js object representation of the json file.
+Using a js module opposed to a json opens to doors to nice comments... but also dynamically generating the output.
+Here are the docs for json or module: [https://jdcrecur.github.io/quilk/json-or-module.html](https://jdcrecur.github.io/quilk/json-or-module.html)

 The notifier is now either on, off, or on for up to varying levels, configurable from the json, eg:
 ```
 "notifier" : {